 Community Mediation

 Things between community members don’t always go smoothly.
-It’s always best to try to resolve any disputes between community members by talking to them and seeing if you can reach a mutual agreement.
-You can even write them a letter setting out the problem and how you’d like to resolve it.
-But if those don’t work, the next best step is mediation.
-At CAB, we offer a low-cost Community Mediation Service where community members in a dispute can come together with trained mediators to negotiate a fair and workable solution for everyone.
+Often communication breaks down and it is difficult to resolve the issues that have developed.
+It is always best to try to resolve any disputes between community members by talking to them and seeing if you can reach a mutual agreement.
+You can write the other party a letter setting out the problem and suggest a possible resolution.
+If this does not work, an alternate is mediation.
+The Citizens Advice Bureau offers a low-cost Community Mediation Service where community members in a dispute can come together with accredited mediators to negotiate a fair and workable solution for everyone.

 Frequently Asked Questions